lulkien/LinuxConfig/README.md

 A few scripts to do some repeated work when setup a new ubuntu server.

-#### adguard-create-system-user.sh

-  I don't want to run AdGuardHome as root, so I created an user with minimum privilege for it.

 #### adguard-update.sh

   A script to update AdGuardHome.